ohshitgorillas/qmk_userspace/layouts/planck_1x2uR/ohshitgorillas/review.md

 - Remembering where I put the ampersand or the caret was a constant cognitive load.
 It broke my flow when coding or writing.
 - switching back to 60s where I could type numbers at will without that mental load was seriously freeing and made me realize how much more mental effort it required to type with that thing.

-- **It feels like a cheap toy.** Coming from a solid aluminum board like the LX60, the Planck feels... well, it feels like a cheap piece of shit.
+- **It feels like a cheap toy.** Coming from a premium aluminum and copper board like the LX60, the Planck feels... well, it feels like a cheap piece of shit.
 It's light, which is good for travel, but it just feels flimsy as hell.

 ## So, What Did I Learn?
 This whole experiment was about pushing my boundaries and seeing what was on the other side.
 Here's what I'm taking with me: